-Being a city there is nothing much as attractions for a nature lover but as a solo traveller taking public transport mostly, this is the place you better stay your first night.
-And also if you like beautiful landscapes then Beira Lake, Gangaramaya temple, and the Galle Face Green will definitely worth visiting.
+There is nothing much as attractions per se but as a solo traveller taking public transport mostly, this is the place you better stay your first night.
 The city has many places to visit if you decide to stay a day before starting on your itinerary.
 There are many cheap tourist guest houses and hostels which are comfortable enough for a good night’s sleep and rest.
 Some of them offer you a good breakfast too so that you can go back to sleep for a few hours more.
 I will recommend some good hostels for value if you ask me personally through messaging although I don’t advertise them here.
 Before coming to Colombo I recommend you read my post on common scams in Sri Lanka to save some money.

 2. Hikkaduwa – Day 2

 This was a main tourist attraction some years back until the surf scene in the down south sprang up from nowhere.
 Hikkaduwa has one of the most beautiful coral reefs in the world and snorkelling there is still a main tourist activity in Sri Lanka.
 The whole area is a tourist town with many luxury and budget hotels, and it is within easy reach from Colombo along the southern expressway.
 The good thing is that there is no need to take a taxi to the beach as the old Galle road is right there where you want to go.

 In Hikkaduwa you may go to your hostel or hotel where they would arrange a good glass bottom boat ride for an hour or so if you are not in to snorkelling.
 And if you hope to dive then almost any of those hotels rent out snorkelling gear for the guests.
 Sometimes those gear could even be free, depending on the nature of your stay.
 But be sure to book your hotel after reading about their facilities and also guest reviews on your favourite public forum.